These fitting instructions should be followed in gallery order and not rushed.

 If all the above areas are satisfactory, and the alignment and movement of the doors and windows are good, then these areas must be kept in their current adjustment/positions and left alone.

 REMOVING THE EXISTING SOFT TOP:

-Disconnect interior lamp wiring from inside the passenger side rear wing – access to this area is gained through the removable carpet flap (secured with Velcro) just above the seat belt reel.
+Disconnect the interior lamp wiring from inside the passenger side rear wing – access to this area is gained through the removable carpet flap (secured with Velcro) just above the seat belt reel.
 There may be a wiring connector which can simply be unplugged, or the wires may be joined by bullet/spade connectors inside the inner wing.
-When disconnected, the wiring can be pulled out from its hole on the inner rear wing through the carpet.
+When disconnected, the wiring can be pulled out from its hole in the inner rear wing through the carpet.

 Remove the boot internal carpeted trim from above the fuel tank to gain access to the rear bulkhead.
 The carpeted boot trim may be secured by a couple of fixings into brackets on the rear bulkhead as well as the trim panel simply being wedged up behind the GRP boot aperture / rain channel.

 Unbolt the aluminium roof struts from the underside of the soft top header.

 Remove the fixings securing the rear of the soft top to the rear deck – vertical bolts protruding into the boot compartment on pre 1995 cars, or horizontal fixings on cars from 1995 onwards.
 Remember to remove any additional fixings if fitted (usually self tapping screws) at each end of the rear soft top lower support panel near the Velcro.